-Jamiel is an award winning Choreographer and Mobile Filmmaker based in Glasgow Scotland.
+Jamiel is a Dancer, Choreographer and an Award-Winning Dance Filmmaker based in Glasgow, U.K.

 Jamiel was born in London, England and trained at The Arts Educational School Tring Park, as well as receiving two years of musical training in 2006-2007 at the Trinity College of Music in Greenwich.
 His classical training was received at Central School of Ballet between 2007 – 2009 and Jamiel joined Scottish Ballet in 2009, becoming a Soloist in 2016.

-Jamiel has now created work for organisations including the BBC, Google, Scottish Ballet, the Royal Conservatoire of Scotland, Dance School of Scotland, Celtic Connections and more, with his work being shown in a variety of settings including BBC iPlayer, New York Mobile Film Festival, the inaugural Dance International Glasgow, Dance Camera West, Celtic Connections 2019, The Edinburgh Fringe Festival, Dance on Camera New York, San Francisco International Dance Film Festival, LOIKKA Helsinki, and the opening Dumfries House for HRH Prince Charles.
+Jamiel has now created work for organisations including the BBC, BBC Scotland, Google, 3Tone Records, The Peter Darrell Trust, Celtic Connections, Scottish Ballet, the Royal Conservatoire of Scotland, Dance School of Scotland and more, with his work being shown in a variety of settings including on BBC iPlayer, BBC World Service, The International Mobile Film Festival, New York Mobile Film Festival, the inaugural Dance International Glasgow, Theatre Royal Glasgow, Dance Camera West, Celtic Connections 2019, The Edinburgh Fringe Festival, Dance on Camera New York, San Francisco International Dance Film Festival, LOIKKA Helsinki, and the opening Dumfries House for HRH Prince Charles.

-Jamiel acted as Assistant Choreographer to Christopher Hampson on the 2019 production of “Wee Hansel & Gretel” and in July 2019 began receiving direct support from Tech companies, supporting Jamiel to continue to capture his work using the latest in Mobile Camera technology.
+Jamiel acted as Assistant Choreographer to Christopher Hampson on the 2019 production of “Wee Hansel & Gretel” for Scottish Ballet, and in July 2019 began receiving direct support from several Tech companies to continue to capture his work using the latest in Mobile Camera technology.

-During the current U.K. wide quarantine & lockdown, Jamiel produced his own series of Mobile Isolation Creations and after receiving several further commissions, decided to create the crowdfunded #FundFreelanceDance project: getting freelance Dancers and their related Artists and Services back into paid jobs, doing what they do best.
+During the current U.K. wide quarantine & lockdown, Jamiel began producing his own series of Mobile Isolation Creations which led to several further substantial commissions.
+Using this momentum Jamiel founded the crowdfunding initiative #FundFreelanceDance - getting freelance Dancers and their related Artists and Services returned to the studio, returned to their craft and back into paid engagements.

 How We Started...